 Infusion and fermentation

-- Infuse the tea for 10 minutes directly in the jar, then remove the tea.
+- Infuse the tea for 10 minutes directly in the jar, then remove.

 - Add sugar and stir until dissolved.

-- Pour the water to reach a total of 3 liters (the tea is now lukewarm).
+- Pour the water to reach a total of 3 litres (the tea is now lukewarm).

-- Add the Mamma Kombucha with its liquid culture.
+- Add the kombucha scoby with its liquid starter culture.

-- Cover the container with the cloth and the elastic.
+- Cover the jar opening with the cloth and the elastic.

 - Leave to ferment for 10 to 15 days at room temperature.